-After Ms E., the new chief of the service in which the complainant worked on a part-time basis, took up her duties in April 2012, the complainant considered herself to have been subjected to a series of acts constituting harassment.
+After Ms E., the new chief of the service in which the complainant worked, took up her duties in April 2012, the complainant, who had until then occupied the post of chief of the service ad interim, considered herself to have been subjected to a series of acts constituting harassment.

-On 20 March 2013 the complainant and three of her colleagues who also considered themselves to have been subjected to harassment sent a letter to the Human Resources Development Department (HRD) reporting the behaviour of their chief and her mismanagement of the service.
+On 20 March 2013 the complainant and three of her colleagues who also considered themselves to have been subjected to harassment sent a letter to the Human Resources Development Department (HRD)

+reporting the behaviour of their chief and her mismanagement of the service.
 On 14 May 2013 the complainant filed a grievance in which she sought an independent investigation, the adoption of measures to restore her professional reputation and compensation for the injury suffered.
 When informed, on 16 May, that an investigation was to be opened, the complainant and her three colleagues approved the choice of the independent investigator.

 The investigation took place between 20 June and 28 October 2013.
 On 5 February 2014 the complainant received the full investigation report, which concluded that there was insufficient evidence to substantiate her allegations of harassment.
-On 7 March the complainant forwarded her comments on the investigation report to HRD, in which she asserted that the investigation had not been conducted in a transparent and fair manner.
+On 7 March the complainant forwarded her comments on the investigation report to HRD, in which she noted that several flaws had tainted the investigation process and the conclusions of the report.
 By a letter of 22 July 2014, the Director of HRD informed her that in view of the measures taken on the basis of the investigation report and the conclusions of the report concerning her, he had decided to dismiss her grievance.